darakuneko/Noraneko/noraneko42c/v1.0/README.md

 ProMicro
 ![Noraneko42C_IMG_2](https://user-images.githubusercontent.com/5214078/194799234-a3ef62dd-bfc3-4b87-ab35-2c0d2923196e.jpeg)
-If you want to solder directly without using a through solder, please refer to [this page](https://kbdbuild.vercel.app/blog/yamada_pro_micro).
+For direct soldering using pin headers, see [here](https://kbdbuild.vercel.app/blog/yamada_pro_micro).
-If using Conthrough, solder here.
+If using ConThrough, solder here.
 Be careful of the direction of soldering.

 ## Build